DPMadhavan/aws-lambda-function-java/README.md

-# AWS Lambda Java API Example
+# AWS Lambda Java API

 This example code is used for running a Java Lambda using API Gateway trigger.